slipstream

 In Antigravity, Cursor, Windsurf and other MCP editors

 These editors do not load the host's plugin format, so the skills, hooks, slash commands and dashboard are not available there.
-The nine sp_* tools are.
+The fourteen sp_* tools are.
 Build the server once, then register the absolute path under your editor's mcpServers block.

 # Any MCP-capable editor: Cursor, Windsurf, Antigravity, others